andria-dev/e2e-verdaccio/README.md

 ### Add it to your `scripts`

-After installing in the package you'll need to add it to your `scripts` for easy use.
+After installing the package you'll need to add it to your `scripts` for easy use.

 ```json
 {